2020-21 annual notice on rights and responsibilities of the Virginia Tech community

 The Alcohol and Drug Policy Summary: In accordance with the federal Drug Free Workplace Act of 1988, the federal Drug Free Schools and Communities Act of 1989, and the Commonwealth of Virginia's Policy on Alcohol and Other Drugs, it is the policy of Virginia Tech that the unlawful or unauthorized manufacture, distribution, dispensation, possession, or use of alcohol and illicit drugs by employees and students on university property or as part of any university activity is prohibited.
 The university's failure to comply with this requirement could result in the loss of federal funds.
 The university's Drug and Alcohol Prevention Program (DAAPP) and biennial review is available online.

-Students with alcohol-related concerns or questions should consult with Hokie Wellness located at 195 McComas Hall (beyond the Recreational Sports control desk), 540-231-2233.
+Students with alcohol-related concerns or questions should consult with Hokie Wellness located at 195 McComas Hall, 540-231-2233.
 Students may also contact Hokie Wellness at the same location for information and support related to drug use.

 Employee Assistance Program: The Employee Assistance Program provides confidential services intended to help employees deal with personal problems that might adversely affect their work performance, health, and well-being.
 To learn more, contact COVA Care and COVA HDHP-Anthem at 1-855-223-9277, COVA HealthAware-Aetna at 1-888-238-6232, Kaiser Permanente HMO Beacon at 1-866-517-7042, or Hokie Wellness at 540-231-8878.